Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 The deeper lesson is not that saving is impossible.
 It is that saving requires repeated financial breathing room.
 Without that breathing room, people can act responsibly, make careful decisions, and still remain exposed.

-H3.3 Why low savings rates often reflect structural friction rather than weak character
+Why low savings rates reflect financial friction, not weak character

 Low savings rates often reflect structural friction because every dollar has to pass through a congested financial environment before it becomes security.
 The mechanism is cumulative: fixed costs, debts, price pressure, consumption norms, digital convenience, and emotional fatigue compete against the act of saving.
 The result is not one bad decision.
 It is a system in which saving money is constantly postponed by more urgent demands.